 VIVATERRA

-Translating to “living earth,” VivaTerra was founded in California in 2004 with an objective to provide top-notch, eco-friendly options to those who want to elevate their living environments.
-In that time, their collections have expanded to include furniture, planters, lighting, rugs and more, with natural materials varying from recycled glass to vintage fabrics and reclaimed wood.
-This effort couldn’t be done without the relationships they have with artisans and fair-trade organizations worldwide.
 Sourcing from over 20 countries, VivaTerra makes sure to maintain sustainable production throughout.
 They support their artisans through ethical work conditions, fair wages, and sustainable development, as well as giving them an opportunity for their products to be presented to VivaTerra’s customers.
 VivaTerra also has domestically made products, giving their U.S. customers an option to buy products that were made locally.
-This not only adds a diverse element to the company, but it also reduces waste by transportation as the distance to deliver materials cuts down drastically.
-Less energy is also expended in the process, making it even more efficient.
+This not only adds a diverse element to the company, but it also reduces waste from transportation, as the distance to deliver materials reduces drastically.
 Images courtesy VivaTerra

 VIESSO